NOTE: This information is provided as general advice only and all local laws should be consulted for using these devices.

 - Do not attempt to spray a bear if it is not aggressive.
-Spraying a bear that is not attacking could aggrivate it and cause an attack.
+Spraying a bear that is not attacking could aggravate it and cause an attack.

-- Check the expiratin date on your bear spray regularly.
+- Check the expiration date on your bear spray regularly.
 If the bear mace is expired be sure to replace it.

 Bear Mace Recommendations: